okunator/Gameshop/README.md

   Gameshop is a platform where developers can "sell" JS games they've developed.
 Payments go through a mockup payment service created for the course.
 No real transactions are happening in this app.
-Users can Sign Up to the service as regular users or developers and buy games others have developed or add new game for sale.
+Users can Sign Up to the service as regular users or developers and buy games others have developed or add new games for sale.
 One simple Brick Pong game has been developed for this project for demonstration.
 The game service supports loading and saving gamestates and scores.

 **Front-end**